Ale-JRD/Trads/content/post/index-T1.md

 Rinji scratched his head.

-[I don’t want to think about it… but the thought of that massive army crowding onto this wall…]
+「I don’t want to think about it… but the thought of that massive army crowding onto this wall…」

-[It’s not just siege towers… They might have brought weapons and horses from the fortresses and strongholds like Magnar along the way.]
+「It’s not just siege towers… They might have brought weapons and horses from the fortresses and strongholds like Magnar along the way.」

 There were half-horse Sacraments, but there are also Sacraments riding regular horses.